A Web Tool That Pairs Fonts With Perfect Chemistry.

 How Typetandem works

-This video just showed how the matrix would be implemented into Typetandem.
-Right above it, two cards display close-ups of the typefaces’ letterforms—one for each font (in this case, the small caps “a” serves as a sample).
-This is one of the features that make Typetandem a more conscious way of learning typeface pairing.
-The Insights and Resources panel is another example of this.
-It appears each time a new pairing is generated, offering useful information about one or both typefaces, or advice on how to use them together effectively in a design.
-This shifts the way users approach font pairing, and it’s something I started thinking about after tracing the user flows of the most common font pairing platforms.
-When it comes to this, there are mainly two types of font pairing services: those purposefully built for pairing (like the Monotype Font Pairing Generator), and those where pairing is more of a secondary feature (like Adobe Fonts).
+Images 1-1a show how the matrix is integrated into Typetandem.
+Right above the matrix, two cards highlight the typefaces’ letterforms, one for each font.
+In this instance, the small caps “a” is used as a sample.
+It’s one of the features that makes Typetandem a more logical way to learn font pairing.
+Another is the Insights and Resources panel, which appears with each new pairing and shares helpful info about the typefaces or tips on how to use them together.
+This shifts how users think about pairing, and it’s something I began exploring after mapping the user flows of common font pairing platforms.
+Most of these tools fall into two categories: those built specifically for pairing, like the Monotype Font Pairing Generator, and those where pairing is a secondary feature, like Adobe Fonts.

 Concept

 Visually, Typetandem adopts a single typeface (a rational, linear sans-serif) in two main weights for rhythm and legibility, and labels main actions with a set of custom icons designed to harmoniously complement the typeface.
-It also relies on color in a strategic way.
-Since the matchings always consist of a main and a secondary typeface, two accent colors—a quasi-magenta and a vibrant emerald green—are employed hierarchically: the first labels both the respective typeface and the buttons' active state, while the second identifies the supporting typeface, making its presence much less prominent overall.
+It also relies on color strategically.
+Since the pairings normally consist of a main and a secondary typeface, two accent colors (a quasi-magenta and a vibrant emerald green) are employed hierarchically: the first labels both the respective typeface and the buttons' active state, while the second identifies the supporting typeface, making its presence way less prominent overall.
 This emerges, for example, in the tool's right panel, where the user can filter typefaces, as shown below.

 Conclusion

-Typetandem is fundamentally a personal exploration of a subject I’m genuinely interested about: creating tools that not only make us more efficient but also educate us on a process, revealing what happens behind the scenes.
-As AI continues to grow, we'll likely experience an increasing need for professionals with strong visual skills and a solid understanding of the reasoning behind design choices.
+Typetandem is fundamentally a personal exploration of a subject I’m interested about: the rise of tools that not only make us more efficient but also educate us on a process, revealing what happens behind the scenes.
+As AI continues to grow, I feel like we'll likely experience an increasing need for professionals with strong visual skills and a solid understanding of the reasoning behind design choices.
 In this context, Typetandem could be a small but meaningful step toward fostering a new generation of more conscious, skilled, and hands-on designers who actually understand what’s happening, starting with typography.